How Much Should You Charge for a Gig?

 Instead of performing, have you ever considered hosting open mic performances?
 This is a great opportunity to run an event for the first time and get to know the musicians in your area better, hopefully finding out about their paid experience with the venues and promoters you know.

 Venues make money by getting people through the door and to the bar, so the more people they get in, the more money they are able to make.
-Hosting an open mic can be an attractive proposition for businesses because if you are able to bring in a full schedule of performers, they will probably bring their friends and the venue will be packed with far more people than usual.
+Hosting an open mic can be an attractive proposition for businesses.
+If you are able to bring in a full schedule of performers, they bring their friends and the venue will be packed.

 Therefore, you should be entitled to some of this extra money that is coming through because of your hard work.
 It is typical to ask for an hourly rate to be hosting the open mic.
 You will be working throughout the night to make sure that performances don’t overrun and that there aren’t any technical issues so it is the least you can expect.